jdlph/MIOCSV/README.md

 ![Our Regular CSV Parser](pic/regular2.png)

-Note that the string involved in copy 2 and copy 3 does nothing but only serves an intermediate media from buffered chars and the parsed substrings.
+Note that the string involved in Copy 2 and Copy 3 does nothing but only serves an intermediate media from buffered chars and the parsed substrings.
 Once its substrings are parsed, it becomes useless, and will be discarded while we are moving to the next line.

 Therefore, why construct such a string object from the first beginning which only incurs unnecessary copy operation and additional cost on memory allocation?
 Why not pass its range as a pair of begin and end iterators which is equivalent but much more efficient (almost zero overhead)?
 To remove this copy operation, we can either build a customer string range type or simply adopt std::string_view (C++17).

 With memory mapping presented before, the first copy operation is dropped as well.
-At this point, it leaves us with one and only one copy directly from chars in the file to the parsed substrings in conjunction with the single linear search.
+At this point, it leaves us with one and only one copy directly from chars in the file to the parsed substrings in conjunction with the single linear search, which indicates a tight time bound of _**O(2N)**_.

 ![Our MIO-Based CSV Parser](pic/mio.png)